Finance & Stewardship Committee

 The Finance & Stewardship Committee supports the Meeting through fund raising, accounts management, budgeting, and longer-term planning.
 It attempts to translate into dollars and cents the spirit of the Meeting’s temporal activities and to mobilize the needed funding.

 The Committee identifies the general operating costs, committee expenses, and support for organizations and projects beyond the Meeting that are in keeping with Meeting policies and leadings.
 Annually, the Committee recommends to Meeting for Business an operating budget to meet these needs.
-The Committee also develops, with the Property Committee and staff, a capital budget for expenditures, other than routine maintenance, to preserve Meeting property and provide longer-lived equipment; financing may come from a Capital Reserve Fund.
+The Committee also develops, with the Property Committee and staff, a capital budget for expenditures, other than routine maintenance, to preserve Meeting property and provide longer-lived equipment; most of the financing of the capital budget comes from the Capital Reserve Fund.

 The Committee exercises broad oversight of the Meeting’s financial management; this oversight is in consultation with Trustees, where the budget involves disbursement from bequests, endowment funds as permissible, or the Building Campaign Fund.
 Day-to-day financial matters are conducted by the staff.
-The Committee is responsible, together with the Administrative Secretary, for the oversight of the Bookkeeper, who attends Finance and Stewardship Committee meetings as requested by its Clerk.
+The Committee is responsible for the oversight of the Bookkeeper.

 The Treasurer, Administrative Secretary and Financial Coordinator are ex officio members of this Committee.
 The Clerk of this Committee or a designee is a corresponding member of the BYM Stewardship and Finance Committee.